Update: McDowell reports 22 additional COVID-19 positive cases

-The McDowell County Health Department said Friday 22 additional McDowell County residents have tested positive for novel coronavirus (COVID-19).
+The McDowell County Health Department said on Thanksgiving Day 22 additional McDowell County residents had tested positive for novel coronavirus (COVID-19).

-This brings the total number of positives to 1,584 in McDowell County.
-There have been 21,924 people tested, 20,153 negative results and 187 tests are pending results.
-Presently, there are 190 individuals in quarantine, 1,355 out of quarantine and 39 deaths, according to a news release.
+This brought the total number of positives to 1,706 in McDowell County.
+There had been 23,345 people tested, 21,270 negative results and 369 tests were pending results.
+At that time, there are 211 individuals in quarantine, 1,456 out of quarantine and 39 deaths, according to a news release.

-It also means that McDowell County reported a total of 126 new positive cases since a week ago.
-On Friday, Nov.
-13, McDowell had 1,458 cases.

-“It is critical, now more than ever, to wear a mask,” said Public Health Director Karen Powell.
-“This along with avoiding large gatherings, inside or out, social distancing, and washing your hands is the best defense to stop transmission of COVID-19.
-By wearing a mask, you are protecting your family, friends, neighbors, and the local economy.
-If you do test positive for COVID-19, stay at home for the full 10 days in order to not pass the virus to others.”
+“Happy Thanksgiving!
+I would like to thank each and every person who is doing everything they can to keep themselves and the community safe, day in and day out,” said Public Health Director Karen Powell in the Thursday news release.
+“By wearing a mask, washing your hands and social distancing you are exhibiting kindness towards others and making a positive impact on our community by ensuring the safety of us all.
+We will stay vigilant and continue to fight this pandemic right alongside each of you.”

 Emergency Services and Public Health continue to offer assistance and logistical support to facilities that are experiencing current outbreaks of COVID-19.
 Outbreaks are defined by DHHS as: two or more cases of COVID-19 in a congregate living facility within 28 days.